pjakobi/my-slapd/README.md

 ## Installing openldap
 Normally, it becomes as simple as runing `yum localinstall comtics-slapd-version.noarch.rpm`....
-Important security notice : it is important to remove the /etc/ldap.secret file once installation is succesful.
+Important security notice : it is highly recommended to remove the /etc/ldap.secret file once installation is succesful.